LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 After reading the previous sections, it may seem that management of information systems must merely define strategic goals for management of information systems, aligned with the business goals of the health care facility, and work towards them.
 However, reality is not that simple.
 Management of information systems is a lot about balancing priorities between various and often conflicting goals.
-We will now discuss five aspects of this task of “balancing” priorities.
+We will now discuss five aspects of this task of "balancing" priorities.

 ### 4.7.1 Balance of Homogeneity and Heterogeneity
 The collection of information processing tools (both on the logical and at the physical tool layer) should be as homogeneous (i.e., comparable in appearance and usability, for example, using tools from the same vendor) as possible and as heterogeneous as necessary.